Gregory Jarvis: Awards and honors

-The East Engineering building on University at Buffalo (SUNY) north campus was renamed Jarvis Hall after Gregory Jarvis' death.
-In Spring of 1986, when the university had not yet named the building in his memory, four students scaled the building and nailed a sign with the name "Jarvis Hall" onto the side of the building as a show of support for the deceased astronaut.
+The East Engineering building on University at Buffalo (SUNY) north campus was renamed Jarvis Hall after Jarvis' death.
+In Spring 1986, when the university had not yet named the building in his memory, four students scaled the side of the building and nailed a sign with the name "Jarvis Hall" onto the side of the building as a show of support for the deceased astronaut.
+The four students were Space Mann, Little Jeffrey Brenner, Keith "Vedge" Tannenbaum and Joseph "Sneetch" Kuperberg.
 In 1987, the name was made official with a dedication ceremony.
 Jarvis Hall is devoted largely to Aerospace Engineering and engineering support services.

+In 1988, a crater on Earth's moon was named for Jarvis.

-Mohawk Central High School in Mohawk, NY was renamed Gregory B. Jarvis Jr/Sr High School.
+Mohawk Central High School in Mohawk, New York was renamed Gregory B. Jarvis Jr/Sr High School.
 It is now the Gregory B. Jarvis Middle School of the Central Valley Central School District.

-A sculpture by SUNY at Buffalo faculty member emeritus Tony Paterson entitled "Jarvis Memorial" was commissioned by SUNY at Buffalo to honor Jarvis, and is currently in the SUNY at Buffalo art collection.
+A sculpture by SUNY at Buffalo faculty member emeritus Tony Paterson entitled "Jarvis Memorial" was commissioned by SUNY at Buffalo to honor Jarvis and is currently in the SUNY at Buffalo art collection.

 Jarvis was portrayed by Richard Jenkins in the 1990 TV movie Challenger.

 In 2004, Jarvis was posthumously awarded the Congressional Space Medal of Honor.

-The hydropower-producing dam on Hinckley Lake, NY, operated by the New York Power Authority, is named the Gregory B. Jarvis Dam.
+The hydropower-producing dam on Hinckley Lake, New York, operated by the New York Power Authority, is named the Gregory B. Jarvis Dam.